LiliaFramework/Lilia/documentation/docs/libraries/lia.chatbox.md

 ---

-### lia.chat.parse
+### lia.chat.parse(client, message, noSend)

 **Purpose**

 Parses chat text, determines the appropriate chat type, and optionally sends it.
+The function starts with the default chat type `"ic"` and searches registered prefixes case-insensitively.
+If the chosen class has `noSpaceAfter` and the remaining message begins with whitespace, that whitespace is trimmed.
+Results are passed through the `ChatParsed` hook, allowing modification of the chat type, text, or anonymity.
+When run on the server and `noSend` is `false`, the message is forwarded to `lia.chat.send` with the text filtered through the `PlayerMessageSend` hook.

 **Parameters**